 As many are aware, October 1st, 2013 marks the deadline for the requirement that health care providers upgrade their International Classification of Diseases coding system to the 10th edition.
 However, in mid-February this year, HHS Secretary Kathleen Sebelius announced the postponing of the compliance deadline to an unspecified date to allow providers more time to prepare.
-While some worry about losing time and money already spent on the upgrade progress of their EMR software, many see the extra time as an opportunity to ensure thorough compliance to the new standard.
+While some worry about losing time and money already spent on the upgrade progress of their EHR software, many see the extra time as an opportunity to ensure thorough compliance to the new standard.

 The deadline delay has not slowed down physician questions about ICD-10, according to Kemp Stephens.
 “Doctors want to know when we’re going to be ready,” he says and explains that Bizmatics does have a department currently working to bring their PrognoCIS software up to compliance to meet deadline.
 Another common question received regarding the ICD-10 is whether or not it will be included in the upgrade or if it will come at an extra cost.
 Stephens assures that ICD-10 is included in PrognoCIS and the updates.